General Info – summary

 Tree

 The Tree may reach 4m in height, and the Trunk 25cm wide.
-However, this plant is usually a vigorous, multi stemmed (photos 790) woody tree-climber that may reach the tree canopy (photo 635 – under fruit) or may become a scrambling shrub (photo 79).
+However, this plant is usually a vigorous, multi stemmed (photos 790) woody tree-climber that may reach the tree canopy (photo 635 – under fruit) or become a scrambling shrub (photo 79) or small tree.
 The Bark becomes rough, pale grey and flaking in old plants.
-Young flattish branches tend to droop (photo 79), are hairy (photo 319 under Flowers).
-The persistent Petiole (leaf stalk) remains, become spiny and blunt tipped.
+Young flattish branches tend to droop (photo 79) and are hairy (photo 319 under Flowers).

 Leaves

-On this usually deciduous plant, the thinly leathery Leaves may be alternate on new growth otherwise opposite (photos 527 & 362) or 3-whorled.
+On this usually deciduous plant, the thinly leathery Leaves may be alternate, opposite or 3-whorled (photo 527).
 Leaves are simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
 The new leaves appear after the flowers.
-Leaf size varies (11) 4,5 x 4 (6) cm (photo 362).
+Leaf size varies around 3-5cm (photo 362).
 The leaves are ovate, obovate (egg-shaped – with the narrower end at the base) or oblong-elliptic to almost circular.
 Young leaves may be purplish and covered with hairs.
-The Blade – above is glossy dark-green and slightly hairy, having slightly sunken veins, whereas below there is more hair and it is slightly lighter.
+The mature Blade is glossy dark-green and slightly hairy above with slightly sunken veins.
+Whereas below there is more hair and is slightly lighter.
 Less hair is visible as the leaf ages.
-The best view of the veins is available when the leaf is examined with a hand lens against a strong light (photo 363).
-Hair-tuft Domatia (a tiny chamber produced by plants that house arthropods) may be present on lateral vein axils.
+Veins are clearly visible when examined against a strong light with a hand lens (photo 363).
+Hair-tuft Domatia (tiny chambers produced by plants that house arthropods) may be present on lateral vein axils.
 To the naked eye, the domatia appear as small bumps in lateral vein axils.
 They share a symbiotic relationship between the plant and the organism.
 The yellowish Midrib (photo 362) may retain its hairs and has 5-6 pairs of lighter lateral yellowish side veins arising from it.
-The Apex is attenuate (showing a long gradual taper), round, broadly tapering and may end in an abrupt sharp point (photo 527).
+The Apex is attenuate (showing a long gradual taper), round or broadly tapering and may end in an abrupt sharp point (photo 527).
 The Base is square to rounded (photos 527 & 362) or shallowly lobed.
 It may be slightly asymmetric (not equal to the opposite side – photo 362).
 The Margin is entire (with a continuous margin, not in any way indented), and may be wavy (photo 362).
 The Petiole (leaf stalk) is up to 3cm long and may become a persistent spine after the leaf falls.
 Occasionally a pair of spines develops.
 These spiny old leaf bases aid the climbing habit.
 Stipules (basal appendages of the petiole) are absent.

 Flowers

-This plant is spectacular when in full bloom (photo 163).
-The buds develop into crimson red Flowers before the leaves appear and the massed effect of these flowers on trailing branches is special (photo 163).
+This plant is spectacular for about 3 weeks in spring, when in full bloom (photo 163).
+Before the leaves appear the buds develop into crimson red Flowers all along the long trailing branches.
+The massed effect of these small flowers is special (photo 163).
 The bisexual flowers are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 They are bracteate (bearing bracts – modified specialised leaves usually found with flowers and inflorescences).
 The showy flowers occur in small Spikes (simple indeterminate inflorescence with sessile flowers.
 These flowers may stand almost vertically along the trailing branches.
 The Calyx has 4 hairy green Sepals with slightly red lobes (photo 319).
 In the Corolla, the 4 Petals are red but are less than 3 x 3mm (photo 319).
 The eight, relatively long (up to 1,5cm) crimson Stamens make the major contribution to the appearance of the remarkable flower colour (photo 319).
 Here both the Filaments and the Anthers are crimson, and their appearance is especially distinctive before the new leaves emerge.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, red Style and Stigma) and the inferior, single chambered Ovary can be mistaken for a Pedicle (stalk of a single flower – photo 319).
-The solitary red Style is slender and emerges before the stamens (photo 319).
-(Aug-Oct).
+The solitary red Style, with the terminal Stigma is slender and emerges before but is shorter than the later developing Stamens (photo 319).
+(Aug-Nov).

 Fruit